kirlf/CSP/FEC/README.md

 </details>

-The code rate 1/3 is used in EDGE [3].
+The convolutional codes are still used in EDGE, but with the code rate 1/3 \[3\].

 ### Reference